 - A property owner who does not provide a safe environment

-- Company that rented out the ladder or other equipment
+- The company that rented out the ladder or other equipment

 Unlike workers’ compensation cases, third-party lawsuits may address the pain and suffering you suffer after experiencing a ladder-related injury.
-At Hach & Rose, LLP, we can help you understand the full range of legal options at your disposal.
-We can help recover compensation to cover the cost of:
+At Hach & Rose, LLP, we can help you understand the full legal options.
+We can help recover compensation to cover the cost of the following: